Corporate Governance

 Regular IR conferences for analysts and institutional investors The Company holds financial results briefings for analysts and institutional investors.
 We also make efforts to communicate with analysts and institutional investors by disclosing financial results presentation materials on the Company's website for quarterly financial results, as well as by visiting institutional investors and responding to individual interviews.
 Yes

-Establishment of IR department (persons in charge) We have established an IR/SR team within the Corporate Planning Department.
+Establishment of IR department (persons in charge) We have established an Accounting & IR Team within the Finance and Accounting Department.

 Other In order to deepen the understanding of our company, we focus on providing information via the Internet, and actively disseminate the details of our initiatives through Group Topics on our website and various SNS.